sous-chefs/aws/CONTRIBUTING.md

 Test kitchen should run completely without exception using the default [baseboxes provided by Chef](https://github.com/chef/bento).
-Because Test Kitchen creates VirtualBox machines and runs through every configuration in the Kitchenfile, it may take some time for these tests to complete.
+Because Test Kitchen creates VirtualBox machines and runs through every configuration in the `.kitchen.yml` file, it may take some time for these tests to complete.

 If your changes are only for a specific recipe, run only its